Skip to the content.

 Why this file exists

-A reader who lands on the framework asking “where are playbooks 02, 05 through 12, 15 through 17, and 19 through 23?” deserves an honest answer.
-This file is that answer.
-Every issue has a destination, every shipped artifact has a release tag, and every drafted-but-unreleased artifact is named so it can’t pretend to be absent.
-The framework’s promise is incremental shipping.
-This map is the receipt.
+A reader who lands on the framework asking “are all 24 playbooks shipped?” deserves an honest answer: yes, as of v0.24.0 (content gate complete; current release is v0.33.0).
+Every issue has a destination, every shipped artifact has a release tag, and the framework’s content gate is complete.
+The v1.0 cut now turns entirely on the Steering Committee announcement (see GOVERNANCE.md).
+The framework’s promise was incremental shipping; this map is the receipt.